Unusual Malaysian Drinks You Want To Try

 In Malaysia, words like “latte,” “cappuccino,” and “espresso” are easily heard in the city.
 It comes as no surprise that the country’s cities overflow with cafe culture.

-In the local Kopitiam, Warung, and Street Stalls, you can find local coffees called “Kopi” for a fraction of the cost in cafes.
+In the local Kopitiam, Warung, and Street Stalls, you can find local coffee called “Kopi” for a fraction of the cost in cafes.

 Kopi – Local Coffee with condensed milk